google/fleetspeak/DESIGN.md

 The
 [`socketservice.Factory`](https://godoc.org/github.com/google/fleetspeak/fleetspeak/src/client/socketservice#Factory)
-handles the use case in which you want Fleetspeak and some separately running process to find each other and communicate over something like a local filesystem path, e.g. a UNIX domain socket.
+handles the use case in which you want Fleetspeak and some separately running process to find each other and communicate using a local filesystem path, e.g. through a UNIX domain socket.
 Much like [`Daemonservice`](#daemonservice) this also gives full control over what is sent to the server and requires some integration.
 The sister process should use the [`socketservice` client library](https://github.com/google/fleetspeak/tree/master/fleetspeak/src/client/socketservice/client) to communicate through Fleetspeak.